-Note: FDL Europe has focused on informal settlement detection in 2018, with key support of partners such as the European Space Agency, the Satellite Applications Catapult, Oxford University, NVIDIA, and UNICEF.
+Note: FDL Europe has focused on informal settlement detection in 2018, with key support of partners such as the European Space Agency, the Satellite Applications Catapult, University of Oxford, NVIDIA, and UNICEF.
 This article overviews the human context for this challenge.
-The current results of FDL Europe’s research in informal settlement detection can be found in Part 2 of this article: FDL 2018 Informal Settlement Challenge.
+The current results of FDL Europe’s research in informal settlement detection can be found in part two of this article: FDL 2018 Informal Settlement Challenge.

 This is Asma.

 Like many people reading this, she lives in a city.
 And like many 17-year old girls, she goes to school and loves being with her friends.
 She dreams of becoming a nurse and helping her family build a better life.

 However, unlike you, she must share her worn out mattress with her six-year-old brother.
 When it rains, the roof leaks and the floor floods so she and all of her siblings pack into the one bed that will remain dry.
 Even when it doesn’t rain, she worries about rats and snakes creeping into her room since the door has a big gap at the bottom.

 Unlike you, she doesn’t have a toilet running water or electricity in her house.
 She says she feels horrible having to depend on a neighbour for a latrine.
 Especially when she has her period.
 Even going to the bathroom, she has no privacy.